Hungry Child: Music video

 A corresponding music video was released the same day of the track's release.
 The music video was recorded in the Fall of 2018, and was written and directed by Saman Kesh.
 Nicholas Weisnet served as the cinematographer.
 The two actors starring in the music video are Party Down's Martin Starr and Milana Vayntrub.
-Starr and Vayntrub play a couple sharing passive conversation before their lives become inundated with the song.
+Starr and Vayntrub play a couple exchanging passive-aggressive banter before their lives become inundated with the song.

 Critical reception

 The track has been positively received by music critics.
 Philip Sherburne, writing for Pitchfork, called "Hungry Child" a "dance-music aficionado's record par excellence, a collage of hallowed tropes: moody Reese bass, flashing piano stabs, gospel-house vocal harmonies, even squirrelly little synth riffs reminiscent of Isolée".
 Sherburne further explaining that the lyrics "meets the band's muscular four-to-the-floor throb, creating a sound that's as playful as it is lovelorn".
 Writing for Noisey, Josh Terry called the song an "excellent single", describing it as "sprawling and pulsing".
 Billboard included "Hungry Child" on its list of the 32 best dance songs in the first half of 2019.